-In fact, U.S. News and World Report ranked RIC as one of the top 10 Best Regional Public Universities in New England.
-And a leader in social mobility.
+In fact, U.S. News & World Report ranked RIC as one of the top 10 Best Regional Public Universities in New England. and a leader in social mobility.

 RIC is a welcoming and diverse community.
 More than 45 percent of undergraduates identify as first-generation college students, and approximately 40 percent identify as students of color.
 RIC is also the first institution of higher education in Rhode Island to earn federal Hispanic Serving Institution (HSI) status.
 The College’s Unity Center enhances cultural awareness and illustrates RIC’s commitment to promoting a campus climate that is diverse, supportive, welcoming and safe for all.

 About 1,000 students live on campus in six co-ed residential halls, all located within the College’s residential village.
 All residence halls feature social lounges, laundry and kitchen facilities.
 Students may live in single occupancy, or apartment and suite style rooms.
 Special accommodations are available for students with disabilities.
 All of the halls have Resident Assistants (RAs) who hold events throughout the semester and encourage students to get involved.
 RIC students are allowed to have a car on campus, regardless of their residency, and parking is free.

 RIC offers over 80 clubs and organizations as well as 11 fraternities and sororities.
 Clubs range from major based (like the Marketing Association or the Clay Club) to student interest (Ballroom Dance, the National Society of Leadership and Success, and the Gamer Club).
 Students can also join the student-run newspaper (The Anchor) or radio station (WXIN 90.7 FM), and audition for music, theatre and dance productions and the RIC Dance Company.

 BOLD Athletics and Intramurals